fixie-ai/ai-jsx/packages/docs/docs/guides/ai-ui.md

 1. If you want to embed React components as a (potentially transitive) child of `<AI>`, you need to update the hacky list in our custom react wrapper (`packages/nextjs-demo/src/app/react.ts`).

 ### Limitations & Implementation Notes

-#### Limitations

-This won't deploy to Vercel because we haven't published ai-jsx yet.

-The types are all broken, but we may be able to fix it with https://devblogs.microsoft.com/typescript/announcing-typescript-5-1/#decoupled-type-checking-between-jsx-elements-and-jsx-tag-types and the other new features in TS 5.1.

 ##### Interactivity